+research institutes, which are home to academic disciplines that are closely related.
+Each school sits within the college with which its area of study and research most strongly identifies.
 JMS / THE JIMMY The James McCune Smith Learning Hub - fancy new building on University Avenue.
 Lots of escalators.
+SEMESTER The academic year is split into two semesters.
+September to December and January to June.
 MACKINTOSH HOUSE The house with the door half way up the wall, next to the library: a replica of the house Charles Rennie Mackintosh lived in.
+SRC The Students' Representative Council - the representative body for students registered at the University & publishers of this Guide [page 10].
 MAIN GATE The large stone archway leading into the main University campus on Gilmorehill.
+SRC VOLUNTEERING Part of the SRC.
+Offers volunteering opportunities to students.

 MCINTYRE BUILDING Home of the SRC & associated student media [page 10].